social-native/graphql-connections/README.md

 ### Search

-Search inputs are provided for executing query strings against a datastore.
+Search inputs are provided for executing full text search query strings against a datastore.
 At the moment only MySQL support exists.
 Using filters may slow down the query.

 An example resolver might look like: